 There’s actually a way to release the cramp while running.
 And it’s a good thing that there is – because there may come a time, say, when you’re in the middle of a race, or maybe running away from murderers, that you’ll want to will your body to keep going, to keep running.

-If you’ve ever experienced a side stitch, you know there’s no point in fighting through it.
+If you’ve ever experienced it, you know there’s no point in fighting through it.
 It’s just too painful.

 That’s all you need to do to get rid of them on the spot, without stopping.

 How Do I Prevent My Side From Hurting When I Run?

 But to get rid of them completely requires a few habitual changes.

 - First, eat a light breakfast, limiting fiber and fat intake.
 As we said earlier, some theories promulgate the idea that eating foods that are harder for the body to absorb precipitates side cramps when running.

 - Eat two to three hours before you run.
 Light power snacks directly before the race are okay, but larger meals should be consumed ahead of time.

 - One mistake rookies and casuals make is that they do not do their warm-ups before exerting themselves.
 We suggest stretching or yoga.

 - Remember how we said that overuse (or undue strain) is one factor that can cause the spasm that leads to the side stitch?
 To avoid overusing the diaphragm, you need to learn to pace yourself.
 When you experience side cramps when running, your body is just giving you a warning: you’re pushing too hard.
 Start your runs off slow and gradually run faster.

 - Side stitches generally occur in activities in which the upper body is most exerted – think swimming, running, and horseback riding.
 A stronger core means less rotational movement in the torso, which reduces the risk of cramping.
 That’s just one more reason to actively strive to strengthen your core.